jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/twelfth-month/MinistryAndOversightReport.md

 Develop guideline for disbursement of the Quaker Emergency Fund.

-Nathan (Nate) Bower's request to be removed from our directory and email contact list.
+A Friend requested to be removed from our directory and email contact list.

 Concern - We pay disbursements for him since he is a member.
 Do all members need to be listed